eclipsesrl/udesly-docs/website/versioned_docs/version-2.2.0/shopify-product-page.md

 > item=product-images

-Also, if you need to show more images, you can handle the count ofimages through this attribute:
+## Product Image
+You can select one image amongst additional images of your product.
+It can be set on an Image, Div with this attribute:

+> item=product-image

-> index={number of images}
+> index={index of the image}

 ## Add to Cart
 Webflow Add to cart gets automatically converted.
 Use the default Add to cart and enter these elements inside it: